 You will need to fly into HNL (Honolulu / "Daniel K. Inouye") airport, which is about a 20 minute drive from Waikiki and an our drive from the wedding venue & accommodations.

 If you're flying out of Boston Logan, there is one nonstop flight on Hawaiian Airlines available most days (but not every day) of the week.
 The average price is around $350 each way, but you can sometimes find it for less (check different dates if possible).
-The flight here is about 10.5 hours and the returning flight is roughly 9.5 hours.
-You can also find connecting flights that average around 12 hours each why, but I do recommend direct for an easier journey.
+The flight here is about 10.5 hours and the returning flight is roughly 9.5 hours; while it's long, it is an easier journey than you'll have with a connecting flight.

 We invite all guests flying in to stay with us for 3 nights (Oct 24-27) in Makaha Valley, within walking distance of the venue.
 This is a remote area of the island with stunning views & beaches, and little else.